kareiku/misc/README.md

 # Miscellaneous

-A collection of guides and scripts I keep handy—for myself and anyone who might find them useful.
+A collection of small scripts and guides I keep handy—for myself and anyone who might find them useful.

 ## License